WYATTBENSKEN/multimorbidity/README.md

 for each patient.
 The code included in this package is largely developed from publicly-available code which can be found on the [Harvard dataverse](https://dataverse.harvard.edu/dataverse/cfi).
-As the original algorithms included procedure codes, so does this.
+As the original algorithms included HCPCS/CPT procedure codes, so does this.

+### Multimorbidity Weighted Index

+The Multimorbidity Weighted Index (MWI) was created by [Wei et al.](https://pubmed.ncbi.nlm.nih.gov/31917465/) in 2020.
+This uses ICD-9 codes (note: ICD-10 is not yet available for MWI) to establish a multimorbidity index for each individual.
+The R code used in this package was developed based on the supplement included in the previously linked manuscript.